Who these terms are with

 To the extent permitted by law, we are not liable for indirect, incidental, special, consequential, or punitive loss, or for loss of profits, revenue, goodwill, business opportunity, or data arising from use of OpsLantern.

 To the extent permitted by law, our total liability arising from or relating to OpsLantern is limited to supplying the service again or the amount paid by you for OpsLantern in the 12 months before the event giving rise to the claim.
-During the free private alpha, that amount may be zero.
+If you use only the Free plan, that amount may be zero.

 Changes to these terms

 We may update these terms as OpsLantern develops.
-If changes are material, we will take reasonable steps to notify private-alpha users or make the updated terms available through the website.
+If changes are material, we will take reasonable steps to notify affected users or make the updated terms available through the website.

 Continuing to use OpsLantern after the updated terms take effect means you accept the updated terms.